MrGozXD/codensea/EnseaSH/README.md

 # EnseaSH

-## Synthesys Pratical Work 1 : Ensea in the Shell
+## Synthesys Practical Work 1 : Ensea in the Shell

 **Objectives**: Develop a tiny shell, that displays exit codes and execution times of launched programs.